beanshell/beanshell/README.md

 $ mvn install
 ```

-Building BeanShell requires JDK 17 or newer for the parser generator.
+Building BeanShell requires JDK 8 or newer.
 The resulting JAR targets Java 8 and runs on Java 8, Java 11, Java 17, Java 21, and Java 25.

 The source code releases can be downloaded from [GitHub releases](https://github.com/beanshell/beanshell/releases)